2024–2025 Florida Citrus Production Guide: Citrus Root Weevils

 A chemical barrier applied as a band to the soil surface beneath the tree through an herbicide applicator provides a treated surface that will kill newly hatched invasive larvae before they reach the root system.
 The chemical must be uniformly applied from the trunk to the dripline of the tree to a moistened soil surface devoid of litter.
 Greater spray volume (~40 gal/ac) should ensure greater uniformity of coverage.
 Disturbance of the soil beneath the trees should be minimized to protect the soil barrier.
 Because neonates are killed upon exposure to treated soil as they pass through the barrier, this control tactic is best used for resets and young plantings infested with phytophthora and, where root injury by larvae must be minimal.

 Currently, Brigade WSB, a synthetic pyrethroid, is the only chemical registered for neonatal larvae control and applied as a soil barrier.
-Brigade has about 3 weeks residual presence in the soil and will suppress ants foraging on the soil surface.
+Brigade has about three weeks residual presence in the soil and will suppress ants foraging on the soil surface.
 Generally, ant predators will recover after 30 days.

 Physical barriers consisting of landscape fabric on the soil surface were shown experimentally to be highly effective in preventing the newly hatched larvae from entering the soil and newly developed adults from escaping beneath the fabric.
 These barriers have been used for weevil management in California and Texas with some success and are increasingly employed in Florida on both flat-ground and raised beds.
 In addition to weevil management, the fabric has been shown to conserve water use and increase root and tree growth rates.
 Various ground-cover fabric products have been used in citrus trials (e.g., Lumite, Ultraweb 3000), but it is critical to use a product with high water infiltration rate to avoid irrigation runoff.
 The cost of the fabric and installation is high, but the savings in reduced water use and weed and insect pest management, as well as better tree growth and reduced weevil damage, would potentially make the treatment profitable where weevil damage is high.